hossamnasser938/Redux-Basics-Course-Documentation/Documentation Files/07_connect_reactjs_and_redux.md

     };
     export default connect( mapStateToProps, mapDispatchToProps )( AdjustPreferences );
     ```
-    4. In ` Show ` ` Component ` we just need to access the attribute ` preferences ` value in the global ` state ` object which we can do exactly as we did in ` AdjustPreferences `.
-However, here we do not need access to ` actions ` so we define ` ` mapDispatchToProps ` to return an empty object.
+    4. In ` Show ` ` Component ` we just need to access the attribute ` notifications ` value in the global ` state ` object which we can do exactly as we did in ` AdjustPreferences `.
+However, here we do not need access to ` actions ` so we define ` mapDispatchToProps ` to return an empty object.
     ```
     import React from 'react';
     import { connect } from 'react-redux';